Thursday, December 24, 2015

 Global Story: What is the story your church shares with the world?
 How is your church reaching beyond the borders of your nation?
 Where is your church ‘going into all the world’ with its money and mission?
 Living and telling this story embeds your church in the Kingdom of God by fulfilling the final reach of the Great Commission.

-Creating Christian Community through Consistency
+Creating Christian Community Through Consistency

 Bible Story – We study the Bible together.
 This story is our connection to God by looking backward into the story of His interactions with His people in days of old and forward into the promises scripture reveals about God plan for our future.